dancancro/great-big-example-application/README.md

 Note here that I can't just Post the new note to the server because the store does not return me a reference to the item that was created as a part of this action.
 Instead, I need to now ...
 2. Invoke a 'sync' function that
 * spins through items and if dirty:-
-* Either Posts/Puts the item to the server
+* Posts the item to the server (Note, server must accept Post for existing items)
-* when the Post/Put returns from the server, dispatch an 'UPDATE_FROM_SERVER' event which contains the new item from the server in the payload (with any server-mutated properties like audit timestamps)
+* when the Post returns from the server, dispatch an 'UPDATE_FROM_SERVER' event which contains the new item from the server in the payload (with any server-mutated properties like audit timestamps)
 * the reducer in response to 'UPDATE_FROM_SERVER' swaps out the item with the server item based on the id.
 * updates to immediately added items are allowed.